ccallawa/alyvix_doc/test_case_building/editor_scripting_panel.rst

 .. rst-class:: bignums

-#. *Sequential Run* --- Simply run the test case object, then continue to the next one.
+#. *Sequential Run* --- Simply run the test case object corresponding to that scripting node, then
+   continue to the next one.
+If there are no more nodes left, the execution phase stops.

    ..